sal55/langs/MLang.md/readme.md

 ###  Availability

-These were in-house tools, now are hobbyist projects.
+These were in-house tools, now are hobbyist projects used as personal tools.
 As such, while not exactly private or proprietory, their standard of implementation is not good enough for general use; they cannot be supported.
 (They're a little *too* informal!)

 However anyone is welcome to take from them whatever they wish.

 ### The Current M Compiler.

-I've been used an IL stage for a years, but have decided to do away with that.
+I've been using an IL stage for a years, but have decided to do away with that.
 For my limited targets, it brought me few benefits.

-The last one is about 10% smaller and 10% faster.
+This new one is about 10% smaller and 10% faster.
 I've just got it to the point where it can build and run all my language projects (Assembler, Interpreter, C compiler, PCL \[independent IL project\] processor (last two maintained as test programs) and all active M compilers), but there's lots more to do in:

 * Testing and breaking in
-* Improving coverage of combinations of features (but this won't be 100% for a personal language used for a a limited set of applications)
+* Improving coverage of combinations of features (but this won't be 100% for a personal language used for a limited set of applications)
-* Tidying up the code
+* Tidying up the generated code
 * Seeing if I can make it a bit faster, but without a formal optimiser.
 My compilers can run very fast even unoptimised, so that is low priority

 ### Future Development